Lyra

 How does the trial work?

 Lyra includes a 7-day free trial with full functionality.
 The trial starts from the first time you launch the app and counts down regardless of how often you use it.
-Once it ends, the app will prompt you to purchase — you won't be able to use Lyra until you do.
+Once it ends, the app will prompt you to purchase.

 How do I activate my license?